djaus2/RpiPicoWGPSandBT/README.md

       - v: Display GPGSV - Satellites in view
 4. LocationGPS
     - Filter all messages except GPGGA
-    - Get lattitude, longitude and height
+    - Get latitude, longitude and height
+    - _Note that string processing of NMEA messages is explicit rather than using existing libraries._
     - Commands:
     - - s: start
       - p: stop